 This definition demonstrates the diversity of people experiencing homelessness.
+The City recognizes homelessness includes people who are homeless by choice, persons impacted by drugs, and persons impacted by mental conditions.
 The numerous locations in which people experiencing homelessness can be found complicate efforts to accurately estimate their total population.
 For example, an individual living with friends on a temporary basis could be experiencing homelessness, but would be unlikely to be identified in a homeless count.

-The 2019 Orange County Homeless Count and Survey Report counted 6,860 homeless individuals during in Orange County, including 145 in San Clemente (Table 2-35).
-The point-in-time count is a snapshot of how many homeless people are on streets and in emergency and transitional shelters on any given day in Orange County.
+The 2019 Orange County Homeless Count and Survey Report counted 6,860 homeless individuals during in Orange County, including 145 in San Clemente (Table 2-35).6 The point-in-time count is a snapshot of how many homeless people are on streets and in emergency and transitional shelters on any given day in Orange County.
 The 2019 figure represents a 61 percent increase from 2013.
 Specifically, the point-in-time count identified 3,961 (58 percent) unsheltered and 2,899 (42 percent) sheltered homeless individuals in the County, indicating an increase in the proportion of unsheltered persons since 2013, when 39 percent of persons were estimated to be unsheltered.
 The City's homeless population represented about two percent of the County's overall population in 2019.